Wolverhampton Violence Reduction Service (WVRS)

-- At significant risk of harm from gang activity (such as violence or exploitation), a risk to themselves, or pose a risk of harm to others.
+- At significant risk of harm from gang activity, such as violence or exploitation, and a risk to themselves or others.

-- Motivated to end their gang involvement (if applicable) and are willing to work with the service.
+- Motivated to end their affiliation with a gang and willing to work with the service.

 Volunteer and placement opportunities